DistributedClocks/GoVector/README.md

 <b>Step 1:</b>
 Create a Global Variable and Initialize it using like this =

-	Logger:= Initialize("MyProcessName",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)
+	Logger:= govec.Initialize("MyProcessName",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)

 ShouldYouSeeLoggingOnScreen prints whatever is logged by the Library on Standard Output ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging
 Debug prints extra information on Standard Output

+Note : You can pass the Logger variable into a function to call it.

 <b>Step 2:</b>
 When Ever You Decide to Send any []byte, call PrepareSend and send output.
 So instead of:

-	connection.Send([]YourMessage)
+	connection.Write([]YourMessage)
 call :

 	connection.Send(PrepareSend("Message Description", []YourMessage))